-Meet Philippe Horvath, winner of the 2018 Bower Award and Prize for Achievement in Science, and the seven other pioneers in science, engineering, and business who make up this year's class of laureates.
+Meet the eight pioneers in science, engineering, and business who make up this year's class of laureates.

 The Journal of The Franklin Institute has an established reputation for publishing high-quality, peer-reviewed papers in the field of engineering and applied mathematics.
 The Journal is currently focused on communications, signal processing, control systems, and their applications.